SSAI vs CSAI: A Technical Breakdown on VAST Tag differences

 Conclusion

-How can I test my VAST Tag Version?
+How can I test my VAST Tag Media files?

 Testing VAST tags is essential to ensure they function correctly across different video players and devices.
-You can use our VAST tag tester to see what version it is, preview the ad, and troubleshoot common issues.
+You can use our VAST tag tester to see what media files are included, preview the ad, and troubleshoot common issues.

 Head over to our VAST Tag Tester to test and inspect your VAST tags.